 MAOIs have a potent hypotensive effect, leading to almost half of their users experiencing dizziness.; this is an important adverse effect to watch for, especially in elderly patients.

 Serotonin syndrome, or serotonin toxicity, is another potentially life-threatening condition that can be precipitated by co-administration of MAOIs with other antidepressants or serotonergic agents.
-Clinical features include mental status changes such as delirium, autonomic manifestations such as tachycardia, hypertension, diarrhea, and neuromuscular hyperactivity that manifests as tremors and hyperreflexia.
+Clinical features include mental status changes such as delirium, autonomic manifestations such as tachycardia, hypertension, diarrhea, and neuromuscular hyperactivity, manifesting as tremors and hyperreflexia.

 Also, abrupt cessation of MAOIs can result in antidepressant discontinuation syndrome; symptoms may include anxiety, agitation, insomnia, chills, diaphoresis, headache, irritability, malaise, and nausea.
 Other common side effects include sexual dysfunction, insomnia, headaches, and weight gain.
 Many antidepressants share these traits.

-Serotonergic antidepressants cotemporally administered with MAOIs increase the chances of serotonin syndrome precipitation, and so it is generally advised against the co-prescription of those agents.
-If utilized, in cases of treatment-resistant depression, rigorous monitoring is necessary.
+Serotonergic antidepressants cotemporally administered with MAOIs increase the chances of serotonin syndrome precipitation, so it is generally advised against the co-prescription of those agents.
+If utilized in cases of treatment-resistant depression, rigorous monitoring is necessary.

 It also goes without saying that patients’ refusal to take the medication or severe allergy to MAOIs are absolute contraindications to their administration.

-It is essential to the mood and mental status of adolescent recipients of MAOIs, as with any other antidepressant, these medications may increase the risk for suicide in those aged 18 to 24 years.
+It is essential to evaluate the mood and mental status of adolescent recipients of MAOIs, as with any other antidepressant; these medications may increase the risk for suicide in those aged 18 to 24 years.

-Baseline and periodic monitoring of renal and hepatic functions, as well as blood pressure measurements, should be taken for those on MAOIs.
+Baseline and periodic monitoring of renal and hepatic functions and blood pressure measurements should be taken for those on MAOIs.
 Blood glucose also requires monitoring, as noradrenergic effects of MAOIs lead to a decrease in insulin production and an increase in glucagon secretion.
 This is of particular concern in diabetic patients.

-For those on MAO-B inhibitors such as selegiline, periodic evaluation of for parkinsonism is advisable.
+For those on MAO-B inhibitors such as selegiline, periodic evaluation for parkinsonism is advisable.